webplatform/docs/guides/html_text/index.md

 desired indentation, to get more spacing after the period between sentences or to introduce more vertical space between paragraphs.
-Influencing the visual layout of your documents is not something to be done in the HTML source, and is instead achieved via CSS, discussed later in the series.
+Influencing the visual layout of your documents is not something to be done in the HTML source, and is instead achieved via CSS.

 == Block level elements ==

-In this section I’ll go through the syntax and usage of the common block level elements used to format text.
+In this section we will go through the syntax and usage of the common block level elements used to format text.

 === Page section headings ===

-Each part of your web content, whether you are talking about a web site, a single content block or an article, should be introduced by an appropriate heading.
+Each part of your web content should be introduced by an appropriate heading.

 HTML defines six levels of heading, <code>&lt;h1&gt;</code>, <code>&lt;h2&gt;</code>, <code>&lt;h3&gt;</code>, <code>&lt;h4&gt;</code>, <code>&lt;h5&gt;</code>, and
 <code>&lt;h6&gt;</code> (from the highest importance to the lowest).
 Generally speaking,